 SMACKDAB is held on the Saturday closest to the summer solstice (June 20th or 21st, depending on the year).
-For 2018, the ride will held on Saturday, June 23th.
+For 2019, the ride will held on Saturday, June 22.
+Smackdab is NOT a group ride.
+Participants ride individually, travel at their own pace, and stop whenever and wherever they like.
+There is no registration fee; the only expense is the optional embroidered finisher’s patch, which is offered to verified finishers at cost.

 The ride starts between dawn and sunrise at the monument that marks the Geographic Center of the 48 Contiguous States just north of Lebanon, Kansas, off US Highway 281.